Tokir-Alam/Analysis---Periodic-Labor-Force-Survey/README.md

 In urban areas, regular salaried employment becomes the dominant form for both sexes.
 However, urban women show a slightly higher share (50.5%) in this segment than men (46.4%).
 Casual labor is less common in cities, but men still do more of it than women.
 Interestingly, the share of self-employment is nearly balanced between urban men and women, though slightly lower compared to rural areas.

+This chart shows the percentage of salaried workers in the workforce across different Indian states and regions, based on the usual status from PLFS 2022–23 data.

+At the national level, salaried employment accounts for 26.58% of the workforce, with 19.64% of women and 26.58% of men being salaried.

+## Share of Salaried Workers in Workforce by Region and State

+#### Regional Highlights:

+North: States like Haryana (39.22%) and Punjab (33.97%) have relatively higher shares of salaried workers.
+Haryana also records one of the highest shares among females (35.65%).

+South: Tamil Nadu (34.75%) and Kerala (27.17%) show strong salaried employment, especially among women in Tamil Nadu (25.07%).

+West: Goa (56.27%) stands out with the highest share of salaried workers overall and among both genders (56.01% women and 56.27% men).

+Central & East: These regions generally have lower shares of salaried employment.
+Bihar (9.72%), Jharkhand (17.23%), and Madhya Pradesh (17.04%) are examples.

+North-East: Mixed results—Nagaland (38.37%) and Sikkim (38.85%) are high, while Assam (7.73%) and Tripura (17.07%) are on the lower end.

+The data reflects stark regional and gender-based disparities in salaried employment.

 ## State/UT-wise Distribution (%) of Workforce in India
 <img src="./f7SVu-state-ut-wise-distribution-of-workforce-2022-23-.png" alt="State/UT-wise Distribution of Workforce in India (2022–23)" width="450"/>
 The data reveals significant regional disparities.
 For instance, Delhi and Chandigarh have the highest share of regular salaried workers (61.55% and 63.7%, respectively), reflecting their urban nature and formal job availability.
 On the other hand, states like Arunachal Pradesh (73.12%) and Uttar Pradesh (70.56%) show a heavy reliance on self-employment.
 Casual labor is more dominant in states such as Assam (33.39%) and Tamil Nadu (33.26%).
 The visualization highlights the continued prevalence of informal work arrangements across most of India, with only a few regions showing a high share of stable, salaried employment.